Arizona Board of Pharmacy Attorney: AZ Attorney for Pharmacy Board issues

 State Administrative Appeal and Hearing

 Any licensee may request an appeal of an Arizona Board of Pharmacy disciplinary action.
-However, Board appeals are not heard by an administrative law judge with the Arizona Office of Administrative Hearings (OAH).
+However, AZ Board of Pharmacy appeals are not heard by an administrative law judge with the Arizona Office of Administrative Hearings (OAH).
 This is because this Board oversees their own hearings.
 Furthermore, in some circumstances, a case is sent automatically to hearing.
 These hearings are not as formal as a trial, but are similar.

 Each party presents evidence using documents or sworn testimony.
 Each party also gives an opening and closing argument which should explain why the the Board should rule one way or the other.
 A pharmacy professional’s attorney can cross examine witnesses and testify on his or her behalf.
 After the hearing the Board then makes the decision to either accept, reject or modify their original decision.
 If a professional feels there has been an error they can request a rehearing.

-Arizona Disciplinary Actions Information
+Disciplinary Laws and Information

 - Letter of concern.